"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 A boom in nail care

 Not sure where to start?
-A nail-repair serum is great, our editors named the OPI Nail Repair Serum one of the best beauty products of 2023.
-We'd recommend a gentle, non-acetone polish remover, like Dr. Dana's Hydrating Non-Acetone Nail Polish Remover, also a best beauty product of the year.
+A nail-repair serum is great, our editors named OPI Repair Mode Bond Building Serum, £29, one of the best beauty products of 2023.
+We'd recommend a gentle, non-acetone polish remover, like Revlon Cutex Non-Acetone Nail Polish Remover, £2.50.
 Then, every nail pro worth their salt extols the benefits of cuticle oil.
-Something like CND SolarOil or this Nail Oil Pen by Holo Taco will ward off dryness (hangnails) and keep the nail and nail bed hydrated.
+Something like CND SolarOil, £13.95, or Leighton Denny Nail & Cuticle Oil, £14, will ward off dryness, which may lead to hangnails, and keep the nail and nail bed hydrated.

 A small investment in your at-home nail health routine will likely save you a lot of future spending at the salon, a factor to consider in 2024 budgeting.